abend0c1/da/README.md

      myData   DC    XL2'1234'
      ```

-   * Specify and/or drop a base register for the subsequent code.
+   * You can specify and/or drop a base register for the subsequent code.

      For example:
      `(R12)18CF47F0C002(R12=)`